Technology has evolved rapidly over the last 20+ years, affecting how all types of media production professionals do their work.

 4. Create a skeleton track

 Once the purpose, placement and pacing of the music have been defined, the composer can create a skeleton track.
 A skeleton track is a first draft of the music, usually with fewer elements and detail than a finished track.
 This allows for an iterative process with quick turn arounds for early notes and changes.
 It likely will have rhythm and percussion components to provide tempo and introduce other important elements of the score.
-As the direction of the music is solidified, the skeleton will develop into the full soundtrack for the ad.
+As the direction of the music is solidified, the skeleton will develop into the full soundtrack.

 A couple of considerations for the creative team when working this way.
 It’s useful for the composer to be more involved in creative discussions than in a traditional workflow, where they would typically just exchange notes and revisions with the team.
 This keeps them informed of changes and allows them to chime in on decisions that may affect the music.